 Image # 3 - this YouTube video is one we took while we were walking through the market, admiring all of the good things to eat!
 Please note that the wet paving stones in the market area were not due to rain, the shop keepers washed down everything prior to the market opening that morning.

 Located in the Promenade du Paillon, a very nice park adjacent to Massena Place.

 This park runs east & west from Massena Plaza, west to the Promenade des Anglais and east to the Modern and Contemporary Art Museum.
 Wide sidewalks, trees, benches, a very nice park to stroll or relax.

-The exterior of the restaurant where we had mussels & fries.
+Images # 2 and 3 are the exterior of the restaurant where we ate our dinner.
 We did not know it at the time, but we had visited this same restaurant when they were located in Rouen, France.
 See our blog post for this same restaurant in Rouen by clicking here

 Disclosure: Some of the links on this page are Affiliate Links, meaning, at no additional cost to you, that we will earn a commission if you click through and make a purchase.
 So we would appreciate any click throughs, if you are inclined.

 Note: All images on this page are the property of Just Traveling Thru, LLC unless otherwise noted.